Breeder Livestock Exports

 Where livestock are distributed for poverty alleviation purposes, exporters should be satisfied that the gifting agency has arrangements in place to deliver adequate husbandry knowledge and experience.

-.
+* This publication was authored by IGIG and may not meet Australian Government accessibility guidelines.
 If you require an accessible version of the publication, please contact its author.